ryersondmp/sa11y-website/src/get-started/checks.md

 ### Buttons & links

 1. **Image button is missing alt text.** Please add alt text to provide an accessible name.
 For example: *Search* or *Submit*.

-1. **Reset buttons should not be used unless specifically needed because they are easy to activate by mistake.** Learn why [Reset and Cancel buttons pose usability issues.](https://www.nngroup.com/articles/reset-and-cancel-buttons/)

 1. **Link has an invalid "aria-labelledby" attribute.** This may result in an empty accessible name.